iChoake/ItemScripting/README.md

 then return Item:Junk() end
 ```

 You can also automate the transfer of items in and out of your bank.
-This code goes through every item in your inventory and transfers any crafting material item to your bank.
+This code goes through every item in your inventory and transfers any crafting material item to your bank:

 ```lua
 for Item in Backpack:Items() do

   if Item:IsFilterType('Materials')
   then Item:Transfer() end

 end
 ```

-### Getting Started
+## Getting Started

 1. Install *Item Scripting* using [Minion](https://minion.mmoui.com), or manually download and place the `ItemScripting` folder in `Documents/Elder Scrolls Online/live/Addons`.

 2. Open `Documents/Elder Scrolls Online/live/Addons/ItemScripting/Script.lua` in your favourite text editor. `Script.lua` is where all your custom code will reside.

 3. Look at the [Wiki](https://github.com/m7andrew/ItemScripting/wiki) for documentation, and [Example.lua](https://github.com/m7andrew/ItemScripting/blob/main/Example.lua) for an example script.